AI Book Club

 This one is a pretty hefty read, but one of the most thought provoking books on AI that I’ve read so far.
 But also one that’s left me with way more questions than answers.

+This beautifully written book is the brain child of a philosopher, data scientist and computer scientist, as they consider the ethics of using AI to help surgeons pick the best candidate for organ transplants.
 Recommend for anyone still unpacking the ethics behind AI use in the modern world, especially from the perspectives of ethics, the law, business and philosophy.

 Dig in here if any of the below resonates: